Executive Summary

 Cube

-Cube is a spreadsheet-native FP&A platform founded in 2018 in New York by Christina Ross, a former CFO who built the product to solve the problems she lived through in finance.
-Backed by Battery Ventures with approximately $65 million in total funding, Cube has grown to roughly 300 customers primarily in the SMB and mid-market segments.
+Cube is a spreadsheet-native FP&A platform founded in 2018 by Christina Ross, a former CFO.
+Backed by Battery Ventures with approximately $65 million in total funding, Cube has roughly 300 customers primarily in the SMB and mid-market.
+Cube supports both Excel and Google Sheets with bi-directional sync — a genuine differentiator.

 Architecture & Excel Philosophy

-Cube treats Excel as a view layer on top of a centralized cloud data store.
-Existing Excel models are connected to the platform and Cube handles the data consolidation, governance, versioning and AI behind the scenes.
-Your spreadsheets remain your spreadsheets - Cube just makes the data underneath them trustworthy.
+Cube treats spreadsheets as the primary interface with a centralized cloud data store underneath.
+Existing Excel and Google Sheets models connect to the platform without rebuilds.
+Cube handles data consolidation, governance, versioning and AI behind the scenes.

-If your FP&A team wants structured, governed planning with defined templates and dimensional models, Vena's architecture is more purpose-built for that.
-If your team has existing Excel models they don't want to rebuild and wants to add governance, automation and AI on top of what already exists, Cube's approach creates less friction.
+If your team wants structured planning with dimensional models, Vena’s architecture is purpose-built.
+If your team has existing models they want to preserve with governance and AI layered on top, Cube creates less friction and supports both Excel and Google Sheets.

 FP&A Capabilities

-Cube delivers solid budgeting and forecasting through its centralized data layer.
+Cube delivers strong core FP&A through its centralized data layer.
 Driver-based modeling happens in native spreadsheet formulas.
 Automated data refresh, scenario versioning and multi-entity rollups work well.
-But the planning workflows are lighter - Cube provides the data infrastructure and governance rather than structured planning templates.
+Headcount planning is available.
+FP&Ai agents provide variance analysis, forecasting assistance and automated narrative generation.

 UX & Ease of Use